guertinlab/Nascent_RNA_Methods/README.md

 ## RNA integrity score

-We measure RNA degradation by searching for overlap between paired end reads with `flash` and plotting the resultant histogram output.
+We measure RNA degradation by searching for overlap between paired end reads with `flash` and plotting the resultant histogram output with `insert_size.R`.
 We empirically found that there are fewer reads within the range of 10 - 20 than the range of 30 - 40 for high quality libraries (cite PEPPRO).
 RNA only starts to protrude from the RNA Polymerase II exit channel at approximately 20 bases in length, so 20 bases of the nascent RNA is protected from degradation during the run on.
 Libraries with a substantial amount of degradation after the run on step are enriched for species in the range 10 - 20.
 A degradation ratio of less than 1 indicates a high quality library.
-Note that size selectino to remove adapter/adapter ligation products will inflate this value because small RNAs are selected against
+Note that size selection to remove adapter/adapter ligation products will inflate this value because small RNAs are inevitably selected against when trying to remove only the adapter band.

 ```
 flash -q --compress-prog=gzip --suffix=gz ${name}_PE1_noadap.fastq.paired.fq ${name}_PE2_noadap.fastq.paired.fq -o ${name}